INMO 2020 (Indian National Math Olympiad) 2020 Problems and Solutions. We provide sequential hints so that you can try the problems on your own.

 Arithmetic Mean and Geometric Mean inequality form a foundational principle.
 This problem from I.S.I.
 Entrance is an application of that.

-Try this beautiful problem from the American Invitational Mathematics Examination, AIME, 2000 based on Sequence and fraction.
+Try this beautiful problem from the American Invitational Mathematics Examination, AIME, 1998, Problem 1, based on LCM and Integers.

-Try this beautiful problem from Algebra: Arithmetic sequence from AMC 10A, 2015, Problem.
+Try this beautiful Rectangle Problem from Geometry from PRMO 2017, Question 13.
 You may use sequential hints to solve the problem.